View Details Explore Now →

 * Comprehensive and Collision Coverage: These coverages protect your kit car from damage caused by incidents such as accidents, theft, vandalism, fire, or natural disasters.

-* Agreed Value vs. Actual Cash Value: Opt for an 'agreed value' policy, where you and the insurer agree on the car's value upfront.
-This avoids disputes in the event of a total loss.
+* Agreed Value vs. Actual Cash Value: Opt for an 'agreed value' policy, where you and the Insurer agree on the car's value upfront.
+This avoids disputes in the event of a total Loss.
 'Actual Cash Value' (ACV) policies depreciate the vehicle's value over time, which may not reflect the true investment in a kit car.

 Finding the Right Insurance Provider